What is Harmonics?

 N= PK +/- 1

-Where, P= No. of pulses
+Where P= No. of pulses

 K= Integral Multiples, K = 1, 2, 3, 4……

-For Six Pulse system,
+For the Six Pulse system,

 N= 6*1 +/-1 = 6-1, 6+1